i4Ds/eCallistoValidation/README.md

 - radiospectra2: submodule of i4ds radiospectra project (https://github.com/i4Ds/radiospectra).

 # validation:

-- Orfees: Contains all Orfees files and scripts.
 - rating_stars: Contains the scripts for the Rating system.
 - source: Contains all files we need for validation.